-Boil and Fry Cassava is a simple, nutrient packed, gluten free and Whole30 friendly side dish that I grew up eating.
-Boil and Fry (fried) is the name given to any dish in Guyana where root vegetables are first boiled until fork tender, then sauté with herbs and spices.
-Most Americans call this a hash, we (Guyanese people) call it boil and fry.
+Boil and Fry Cassava is a simple, nutrient-packed, gluten-free, and Whole30-friendly side dish that I grew up eating.
+Most Americans call this a hash, but we (Guyanese people) call it boil and fry.

 Boil and Fry Cassava